damslab/reproducibility/vldb2022-UPLIFT-UnderSubmission/README.md

 This repository contains reference implementations of FTBench for SystemDS [1] and Scikit-learn.
 Additionally, some of the specialized use cases are implemented in Keras as well.
-FTBench is a feature transformation benchmark defined in the UPLIFT paper.
+FTBench is a feature transformation benchmark defined in the UPLIFT paper, which is currently under submission for VLDB2022.

 [1] https://github.com/apache/systemds